 A proper vinaigrette could be made here, but instead I’ll include the cheater method: glob some olive oil over the mixture (about 1/4 cup), two to three shakes of vinegar (roughly 2 Tablespoons), a squirt of mustard, salt and pepper, and stir.
 Add cayenne to taste (we’re wimpy–about 1/4 teaspoon for this amount).
 Add more salt and pepper if needed.

 Cynthia and I served it with fresh broccoli, lightly marinated salmon, grilled on the barbeque.
-Since Ms. Greenspan has already printed the recipe on her blog, I don’t feel the need to reproduce it here.
-Click on the link to get the story of how she found this, and the recipe.
-However, even though she says it doesn’t reheat well–I liked it fine the next day for lunch.
+One last note: even though she says it doesn’t reheat well–I liked it fine the next day for lunch.

 A million years and another life ago, I lived in Texas and across the street from me lived Margaret Hall, a “live one” as my Dad might say.
 She lived life at full throttle, including cooking.
 Because she had lived so many places with her husband, she had recipes from all over, but for some reason this one stands out–maybe it was her favorite?
 She gave it to me with the admonition that I MUST eat black-eyed peas on New Year’s day–for good luck in the coming year.
 (It didn’t work that year–her husband left her for another woman.
 Talk about a woman scorned!
 It was instructive.)